Category: AI

 By structuring content as Question -> Direct Answer -> Nuanced Context, I increase the probability that an AI will pull my specific paragraph as the definitive answer for its user.

 I will expand this library over time, just as I would for a blog, but it will focus entirely on questions people ask about the impact of AI on careers and the future of work.
-This builds context for our AI friends and makes it far easier for them to get their answers right.
+This builds context for AI crawlers and increases the accuracy of their responses.

 6. Owning the Vocabulary

-I coined many terms in Agile Symbiosis, not because I wanted to, but simply because these forces impacting our jobs had yet to be named.
+I coined many terms in Agile Symbiosis, not by preference, but because these forces impacting our jobs had yet to be named.

 If you don’t define your terms, the AI will be forced to invent plausible nonsense as it attempts to define concepts on the fly.